vsheahan/MCP-Rise-Of-The-Invaders/README.md

 ### Problem #3: Expected vs. Real-World Performance Gap
 **What happened**: Detector was trained at 62.79% recall, tested at 27.08% recall.

-**Why**: Training data (SEP dataset) has different attack distribution than my MCPs.
+**Why**: Training data (SEP dataset) has different attack distribution than my adversarial test prompts.
 Real adversaries use techniques not well-represented in training.

 **Lesson**: Test on diverse adversarial examples, not just your training distribution.